DragonetMC/DragonProxy/README.md

 The [bukkit](https://github.com/DragonetMC/DragonProxy/tree/master/plugin/spigot) plugin is used to send custom packets to the Bedrock client, but does not works yet.

 ## Windows 10 localhost problem
-If you try to run DragonProxy on the __same computer__ you start Minecraft W10 Edition, you must [enable loopback for Minecraft protocol](http://pmmp.readthedocs.io/en/rtfd/faq/connecting/win10localhostcantconnect.html) first.
-NOTE: In the next release of DragonNet, this will no longer need to be done manually as the needed changes will be done through the code automatically.
-But for now, this section will stay until a release that does this on it's own is rolled out.
+If you try to run DragonProxy on the __same computer__ you start Minecraft W10 Edition, you must [enable loopback for Minecraft protocol](http://pmmp.readthedocs.io/en/rtfd/faq/connecting/win10localhostcantconnect.html) first. **In the next release of DragonNet, this will no longer need to be done manually as the needed changes will be done through the code automatically.
+But for now, this section will stay until a release that does this on it's own is rolled out.**

 ## Libraries used
 * [JRakNet by Whirvis](https://github.com/JRakNet/JRakNet)